 Further information can be obtained by contacting Lanina Clark, Unsewered Communities Grant Program Project Manager, by email at Lanina.Clark@illinois.gov.

 Unsewered Communities Planning Grant Program

 The Unsewered Communities Planning Grant Program (UCPGP) Notice of Funding Opportunity (NOFO) provides an opportunity to receive grant money to develop a Project Plan that will address problems with the collection and treatment of wastewater.
 Eventually this information could be used in the application for a project that would be funded by the Unsewered Communities Construction Grant Program.
-The UCPGP NOFO can be found at this link: UCPGP NOFO.
+The next round of grant funding for the UCPGP will be open in FY2022.
+A notice of funding opportunity will be posted at that time.
 All required forms and information can also be found at the webpage shown here.
-Applications for the UCPGP program will be accepted September 23 through 5:00 PM (CST) on November 30, 2020.

 Unsewered Communities Construction Grant Program